Tamil Nadu – Gate Way Of South India

 Tourist Attractions :

 Chennai is the 4th biggest city in India, but it does not have the same magnitude of problems as the rest of the big cities do.
 A sprawling city on the coasts of the Bay of Bengal, Madras was renamed Chennai a few years back.
 Before the British came and developed the place as a port town for trade purposes in the 17th century, it was a village of fisherfolk known as Chennai.
-Today it is a blend of British, South Indian and cosmopolitan cultures.
+Today it is a blend of British, South Indian, and cosmopolitan cultures.
 The beaches and the South Indian dishes are enjoyable attractions.

 Madurai, originally known as Madhurapuri got its name from the falling of divine nectar from Lord Shiva’s rocks.
 This ancient city has been a center of learning and pilgrimage for centuries.
 It is most known for the Meenakshi Temple.